liviux/k8s-cluster-oci-rpi4/README.md

 ```
 Now run it with `ansible-playbook install.yml -K -b`.

+_*note.
+Initially this cluster was planned with 3 server nodes, 2 from OCI and 1 from RPi4.
+But after reading issues [1](https://github.com/k3s-io/k3s/issues/2850) and [2](https://github.com/k3s-io/k3s/issues/6297) on Github, there are problems with etcd being on server nodes on different networks.
+So I kept this guide with the current configuration as it can be used as a solo RPi4 cluster with 1 server node and 3 worker nodes._

 # Linking OCI with RPi4

 Now the fun part is linking the Raspberry Pi cluster to existing k3s cluster on OCI.